beamyyl/better-ubuntu/README.md

-# This repo includes several scripts that make Ubuntu a better distro, including setup for other DE's like Kde Plasma.
+# This repo includes several scripts that make Ubuntu a better distro, including setup for other DE's.

 The "setup.sh" script fully removes SNAPS and snap-apps, INCLUDING FIREFOX!
 Make sure to run this script without setting up the default firefox, because everything **WILL BE PURGED**.